pierreblavy2/esp8266-relay/README.md

+# DRAFT!
+This project is not yet finished

 # Project overview
 Create a smart "plug", that can be controlled configured and programmed using the wifi.
 The plus can be connected to an existing wifi, or create its own standalone network as a backup when no connection is available.